temporalio/cli/temporalcli/commandsmd/commands.md

   --reason "Testing"
 ```

-The `batch` keyword is optional when using a `--query`.
+The `batch` keyword is optional when using `--query`.
 The following command
 is functionally identical to the previous one:

 ```